 Gabrielskloof is one of those gems which serves up brilliant country food that is both fresh and modern whilst still being comforting and simple.
-What I mean by that is you start with a selection of beautiful homemade breads and they are served with gourmet butter that melts in your mouth – taken wonderful simple food and making it even better.
+You start with a selection of beautiful homemade breads served with gourmet butter that melts in your mouth.
+Gabrielskloof takes wonderful simple food and make it even better.
 I really enjoyed the white farm bread and thought the seed loaf delicious too!
 I really am a terrible glutton when it comes to bread!

 We picked a few starters to try out the menu.
 Every dish was simple but perfectly done with beautiful presentation and great flavours.

 My favourite starter was the little baby leaf salad of grilled Crottin cheese, marinated peppers and ovendried tomatoes.
 This was actually the chef’s choice and a dish he sent through to the table.
 It was sensational with the grilled gooey Crottin and tart sweet marinated peppers.
 I am hoping to recreate a dish like this at home in the summer months to come.